 |Hepacivirus and Innate Immunity - CNRS URA 3015|

-We investigate the interaction of hepatitis C virus (HCV) with its target cell and with the host immune response with a view of developing new approaches to inhibit its replication and propagation.
-For this, we are currently characterizing the mechanisms of HCV cellular entry, morphogenesis, and interactions with components of the Interferon inducing pathway and of the cytoskeleton.
+We investigate the interaction of hepatitis C virus (HCV) with its target cell and with the innate host immune response with a view of developing new approaches to inhibit its replication and propagation.
+For this, we are currently characterizing the mechanisms of HCV cell entry and its intracellular transport and interactions with components of the Interferon-inducing pathway.

-Mechanisms of HCV cellular entry and egress: role of lipoproteins, lipoprotein receptors and the microtubule network (A. Budkowska).
+Mechanisms of HCV cell entry: role of lipoproteins, lipoprotein receptors and the microtubule network (A. Budkowska).